Lil' Fizz: Personal life

 He has a son, Kameron, born in 2010, with Moniece Slaughter.
 He and Slaughter have both appeared on Love & Hip Hop: Hollywood since its inception in 2014.

 In season 6 (2019), Fizz revealed that he was in a romantic relationship with Apryl Jones, who was a fellow Love & Hip Hop cast member and the ex-girlfriend and the mother of fellow B2K member Omarion's children.
-As of 2020, he and Apryl have ended their relationship.
+In 2020, he and Apryl ended their relationship.
 Lingering issues between the two were addressed in VH1 Family Reunion: Love & Hip Hop Edition, which was filmed in 2020 during the COVID-19 pandemic and aired in 2021.

 He also appeared in Marriage Boot Camp: Hip-Hop Edition in 2019 with his girlfriend at that time, Tiffany Campbell.